Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/references/tideways.md

 XHGui need a php file that is prepended to all of them (by a global php config) to turn on the profiling and save this information.
 XHGui will be executed in headless mode if Tideways is available for the PHP version used in the website that you are profiling.
-To profile a page you need to enable the tideways module and disable xDebug, you can do it running the `xdebug_off` command inside the Vagrant machine.
+To profile a page you need to enable the tideways module and disable xDebug, you can do it running the `xdebug_off` command inside the Vagrant machine (in this way xDebug si turned off but Tidewyas is turned on).
 Now Tideways is globally enabled and you can enable it in 2 ways:

-* Specific URL: Add `?enable-tideways` to your URL
+* Specific URL: Add `?enable-tideways=1` to your URL
 * For the domain: Create a new parameter `tideways: true` in your `vvv-config.yml` and run a provision, like:

 ```